Thomas Kopache: Career

 Kopache was born in Manchester, New Hampshire, the son of Dorothy E. (née Sterling).
 He is known for his roles as Assistant Secretary of State Bob Slattery in The West Wing and for various roles in the Star Trek franchise.
 He has also appeared in the stage productions of As You Like It as the banished Duke and in Antigone as Creon.

 He has appeared in three of the Star Trek series and, along with Jeffrey Combs, Vaughn Armstrong, J. G. Hertzler and Randy Oglesby, is one of only five actors to portray as many as seven characters.
 Kopache played a Romulan in the Star Trek: The Next Generation episode "The Next Phase", a hologram in "Emergence" and a Starfleet officer in Star Trek Generations.
 On Star Trek: Deep Space Nine he played Kira Taban, the father of Kira Nerys (Nana Visitor), in "Ties of Blood and Water" and "Wrongs Darker Than Death or Night".
+On Star Trek: Voyager he played the planner of an alien settlement discovered to be in stasis by the Voyager crew.
 In 1994, he portrayed Tu'Pari in the Babylon 5 episode "The Parliament of Dreams".

-Kopache made a brief appearance in No Country For Old Men as a shoe salesman.
+Kopache made a brief appearance in No Country For Old Men as a boot and western wear salesman.
 Kopache guest starred as Vic Feldspar, Craig Feldspar's lisping, Jack LaLanne-like father in "Living Will", a sixth-season episode of Malcolm in the Middle.
 He briefly appeared as blackjack player Borsalino Cap in "The Contingency", the second-season premiere of the TV series Person of Interest.